Skip to main content

 How to Use the Iterator Pattern in C#

-iterator pattern provides a process to obtain the aggregator object without
+the iterator pattern provides a process to obtain the aggregator object without knowing its implementation.

 Prerequisites

-article demonstrates the usage of iterator design patterns using the C#
+The article demonstrates the usage of iterator design patterns using the C# programming language.

 public interface IVehicleIterator{